xiph/flac/man/flac.md

 `flac -o my.flac abc.wav`
 :	Encode abc.wav to my.flac.

-`flac -T "TITLE=Bohemian Rhapsody" -T "ARTIST=Queen" abc.wav`
-:	Encode abc.wav and add some tags at the same time, to abc.flac.

 `flac abc.aiff foo.rf64 bar.w64`
 :	Encode abc.aiff to abc.flac, foo.rf64 to foo.flac and bar.w64 to bar.flac

-`flac *.wav *.aif`
+`flac *.wav *.aif?`
-:	Encode all .wav files and all .aif files in the current directory.
+:	Wildcards are supported.
+This command will encode all .wav files and all
+	.aif/.aiff/.aifc files (as well as other supported files ending in .aif+one character) in the current directory.

 `flac abc.flac --force` or `flac abc.flac -f`
-:	This one's a little tricky: notice that flac is in encode mode by
+:	This one's a little tricky: because flac defaults to encode mode
-	default (you have to specify -d to decode) so this command actually recompresses abc.flac back to abc.flac. \--force is needed to make sure you really want to overwrite abc.flac with a new version.
+	(you have to specify -d to decode), this command actually recompresses abc.flac back to abc.flac.
+To prevent against accidental overwrites, flac requires \--force or shortform -f to force overwriting.
+It will then write a temporary file, which afterwards replaces the old abc.flac (provided flac has write access to that file).
 	Why would you want to do this?
 It allows you to recompress an existing FLAC file with (usually) higher compression options or a newer version of FLAC and preserve all the metadata like tags too.
  	Note: If the FLAC file does not end with .flac - say, it is abc.fla
 	- then a new abc.flac will be created and the old kept, just like for an uncompressed input file.

+`flac --tag-from-file="ALBUM=albumtitle.txt" -T "ARTIST=Queen" *.wav`
+:	Encode every .wav file in the directory and add some tags.
+Every
+	file will get the same set of tags.
+	Warning: Will wipe all existing tags, when when the input file is (Ogg) FLAC - not just those listed.
+Use the metaflac utility to tag FLAC files.

+`flac --keep-foreign-metadata-if-present abc.wav`
+:	FLAC files can store non-audio chunks of input WAVE/AIFF/RF64/W64
+	files.
+The related option \--keep-foreign-metadata works the same way, but will instead exit with an error if the input has no such non-audio chunks.
+	The encoder only stores the chunks as they are, it cannot import the content into its own tags (vorbis comments).
+To transfer such tags from a source file, use tagging software which supports them.

 `flac -8Vfo Track04.flac -T "ARTIST=Queen" -- -4.wav`
 :	Options in their short version - those invoked with single dash -